edurange/edurange-documentation/scenarios/ssh_inception_solution.md

           RX bytes:13022915 (13.0 MB)  TX bytes:184629 (184.6 KB)
 ```
 Students can determine the subnet is `10.0.0.0/27` in CIDR notation because the `inet addr` is `10.0.0.7` and `Mask` is `255.255.255.224`.
-With this information we can use `nmap` on the network
+With this information we can use `nmap` on the network.

 ```
 student@FirstStop:~$ nmap 10.0.0.0/27